waldo121/PongStats/README.md

 PongStats is an Android application I have written to collect data about my caual table tennis matches.
 It also allows viewing evolution of performance through graphs.
+I started this project as an AI Assisted development experiment but then adandonned AI because I didn't like using the tools.

 ## Screenshots